pnp/cli-microsoft365/docs/manual/docs/cmd/spo/listitem/listitem-list.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to a SharePoint Online site, using the [spo login](../login.md) command.

 ## Remarks

-To get a list of items from a list, you have to first log in to a SharePoint Online site using the [spo login](../login.md) command, eg. `spo login https://contoso.sharepoint.com`.

 `pageNumber` is specified as a 0-based index.
 A value of `2` returns the third page of items.